Geraint Jones

 Geraint Owen Jones MBE (born 14 July 1976) is a former cricketer who played for both England and Papua New Guinea.
-Born to Welsh parents in Papua New Guinea, between 2004 and 2006 he was the first-choice wicketkeeper for the England cricket team.
+Born to Welsh parents in Papua New Guinea, Jones was the first-choice wicketkeeper for the England cricket team between 2004 and 2006.
 He later played international cricket for Papua New Guinea from 2012 to 2014.
 He announced his retirement from first-class cricket in July 2015 following his resignation as the first-class cricket captain of Gloucestershire County Cricket Club.